Kali-Decoder/Accuracy.mantle/README.md

 - **Range-Based Betting**: Predict within a range instead of exact values
 - **Proportional Rewards**: Earn more when your prediction is more accurate
 - **Fair Distribution**: Transparent reward system that scales with prediction precision
+- **Oracle-Based Transparency**: All prices and market results are determined by decentralized oracles (Pyth Network) for full transparency and trustlessness
 - **Multi-Market Support**: Bet on cryptocurrencies, social media metrics, and more
 - **Real-Time Updates**: Track market status, volume, and participant counts
 - **Wallet Integration**: Connect via RainbowKit with support for multiple wallets